wesleysantosdev/android-site/README.md

 <a href="https://wesleysantosdev.github.io/android-site/" target="_blank">Android Site Deployment</a>

 ## Contact
-If you have any suggestions for this project or any other, feel free to contact me:
+If you have any suggestions for this project, feel free to contact me:

 - Name: Wesley Santos
 - Email: wesleysantosdev@outlook.com